Air Conditioner Repair Checklist

-If you aren’t sure when you last replaced yours, shut off your unit completely and pull out the filter.
+If you aren’t sure when you last replaced your filter, shut off your unit completely and pull out the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It could also be located in a connected filter box or wall-mounted return air grille.

 Angle the filter up to your light fixture.
 If you can’t see any light, you need to get a new one.

 4 Tips on Cleaning Your Air Conditioning Equipment

 Weeds, vegetation and sticks can obstruct your condensing equipment.
 This can reduce its airflow, make it less energy efficient and affect your comfort.
 Here’s how you can get your unit operating properly again.

 - Switch off power totally at the breaker or outside switch.